Bootcamp In Taiping Hospital

 It was really self learning, the seniors and the ward were usually very busy to facilitate proper teaching.

-Plenty of the 4 hourly bloods for dengue,leptospirosis, malaria and DKA patients to keep us running around like headless chicken.
+Despite our very best efforts ,usually there still plenty of jobs left due to the heavy workloads.
+Admission after admission from the casualty and plenty of the 4 hourly bloods for the closely monitored dengue,leptospirosis, malaria and DKA patients to keep us running around like headless chicken.

 Patients "collapsed" was not uncommon in the ward.